lokej-h/lokej-h.github.io/docs/index.markdown

 *Passionate about diverse projects ranging from DIY electronics to web applications.*

+I'm mostly a Python programmer as it the one language I've been able to use anywhere for almost any project.

+Interested in developing tools for content creation.
 Firmware development and actuation-related coding pique my interest.

 Dedicated to mastering machine learning and developing custom ML architectures in my spare time.